Department website: https://www.uwplatt.edu/department/mechanical-industrial-engineering

 Mechanical Engineering Academic Standards

-- Completion of all university and general education requirements
+- Completion of all university and Core General Education Requirements.

 - Enrolled and in good standing in the Mechanical Engineering program